harshp2124/recipe-search-app/README.md

 # Recipe Search

-It is a simplified App for required recipes through an API.
+It is a simplified App for searching recipes through an API.

 ---